 Radiotherapy – and in particular a treatment called radioiodine – is also used to kill cancerous cells.
 If you have radioiodine treatment, you’ll need to go into hospital for a few days.
 You’ll be given an injection of radioactive iodine and will then stay in a special, lead-lined room until you’re no longer radioactive.

-Chemotherapy is also sometimes used to ease advanced thyroid cancers or if cancer returns after being treated.
-Hormone therapy may be required afterwards to replace hormones that the thyroid would usually produce.
+Chemotherapy is also sometimes used for advanced thyroid cancers or if cancer comes back after being treated.

 Find out more about cancer treatments.